apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 ## What is in the package 📦

 When you perform full deployment, as a result you will get full CP4BA platform as seen in the picture.
+You can also omit some capabilities - this is covered later in this doc.

-More details about each section from the picture follows.
+More details about each section from the picture follows below it.

 ![assets/cp4ba-installation.png](assets/cp4ba-installation.png)